 Therefore, there is no time for planning and scheduling of jobs.
 Repairs are done with poor quality since there is often no access to the right tools, materials, instructions, drawings, etc. The poor-quality repairs lead to rework down the road which in turn leads to an even more reactive organization.
 We call this “the circle of despair” at IDCON.

-If an organization in this situation is told to focus on quick results, they often select a few critical pieces of equipment and start to repair known problems.
+If an organization in this situation is told to target quick results, they often select a few critical pieces of equipment and start to repair known problems.
 The organization typically adds some overtime and contractors into the organization to work on the known backlog.

 Especially if we select the most critical equipment and do some basic preventive maintenance (PM) problem-solving at the same time.
-We use this approach quite often ourselves to show quick results and to show that the process works early in projects.
+We use this approach quite often ourselves to show that the process works early in projects.

-However, if we don’t work on improving the basic work processes, the equipment will return to the state it was in soon enough and the mill will be back to square 1.
+However, if we don’t work on improving the basic work processes, the equipment will return to the state it was in soon enough and the mill will be back to square one.

 This is exactly what was happening at the tissue mill.

-They improved a little bit but kept sliding back because they didn’t have a solid work process in place.
+They improved a little bit but kept sliding back because they didn’t have a solid work processes in place.

 What they need parallel to the quick fixes is the systemization of a basic work process that includes.